All Episodes

 It's not because new jobs are being created.

-Reuters has done a one any uh an AP has not.
+Reuters has done a one-in-one.

 AP will not give up the ghost.

-AP's headline is U.S. filings for unemployment aid at a five-week High.
+AP's headline is, U.S. filings for unemployment aid at a five-week high.

-The number of Americans seeking unemployment benefits rose last week to a five-week high evidence the job market remains sluggish.
+The number of Americans seeking unemployment benefits rose last week to a five-week high, evidence the job market remains sluggish.

 What happened to last week when the trajectory was what counted?

-The momentum.
+The downward direction, the momentum.

 We were all headed in the right direction.

-Labor department said Thursday, the weekly applications or unemployment rose 10,000 to 383,000.
+Finally, Labor Department said Thursday the weekly applications for unemployment rose 10,000 to 383,000.

 No, they had to rise 13,000 from what was reported last week to get to 383.